christopher5106/christopher5106.github.io/_posts/2015-03-23-enforcing-security-with-virtual-private-cloud.markdown

   10.0.0.0/16  | local
   0.0.0.0/0  | *nat instance*

-- Open some ports on the security group `NATSG` of the NAT instance that will filter the access of the private instance to web.
+- Open ports for some TCP connections on the security group `NATSG` of the NAT instance that will filter the access of the private instance to web.

     **Inbound ports**